 If you need something specific our engineering team can help you to develop a custom drying solution based on your unique needs.
 Use our custom heater contact form to get started.

 Heat is needed throughout Flexographic and Gravure printing processes.
-Heaters are used for drying prints and coatings, mold and rubber plate making, supplemental heat as well as pre-heating.
-The initial stage where the web is unwound may even have heated rolls to help open, flatten and prepare the web before laying down ink.
-In this article we will be focusing on two critical applications namely, interstation drying and final stage drying.
-In both cases we are drying ink rapidly before the surface comes into contact with equipment or itself.
+Heaters are used for drying 'prints' and coatings, mold and rubber plate making, supplemental heat as well as pre-heating.
+The initial stage where the web is unwound may even have heated rolls to help open, flatten, and prepare the web before laying down ink.
+In this article, we will be focusing on two critical applications namely, interstation drying and final stage drying.
+In both Flexo and Gravure equipment, we are drying ink rapidly with air heaters before the surface comes into contact with equipment or itself.

-The final stage dryer is sometimes called a tunnel dryer, main tunnel dryer or overhead dryer.
-This last bit of drying is more thorough and completes the drying process before being stacked, folded or rewound on to a roll.
+The final stage dryer is also called a tunnel dryer, main tunnel dryer, or overhead dryer.
+This last bit of drying is more thorough and completes the drying process before being stacked, folded, or rewound on to a roll.
 If the ink isn’t dry the material will stick to itself.
-Final stage can have many different configurations.
+The Final Stage can have many different configurations.
 In one example, we have a process that includes a 45” air knife with an ⅛” gap and a Flow Torch™ blasting from each side at 1,000cfm.
 Tutco-Farnam Industrial Duct Heaters are another popular choice.

 Dial in the Speed

 Press operators adjust the equipment settings to get the fastest running web they can without sacrificing print quality or damaging the web.
 They also seek the lowest possible web drying temperatures for that speed.
-Examples of excessive heat damage include ink detaching in sheets or skins, prints boiling, thermal stress of film webs, poor registration due to stretching, stray artifacts and other random print defects.
+Examples of excessive heat damage include ink detaching in sheets or skins, prints boiling, thermal-stress of film webs, poor registration due to stretching, stray artifacts, and other random print defects.
 Another issue can be print rollers taking on too much stray heat from dryers thus causing problems with ink releasing from the rollers.
+Flexo ink drying too quickly may result in pinholes, fisheyes, fill-in, screening, and dirty printing.
+Ink drying too slowly may result in adhesion and tracking problems.

 The ink used in Flexographic and Gravure printing (aka. liquid ink) is approximately 80% solvent and 20% solid matter.
 That is a lot of non-solid material that needs to leave the system quickly.
 The ink has either a chemical solvent or it is water-based.
 They are both designed to be very fast drying.
-High velocity hot air is an effective means of expediting that process in a controlled and uniform manner.
-Air velocity in particular has a significant drying effect when impinged on water-based ink.
+High-velocity hot air is an effective means of expediting that process in a controlled and uniform manner.
+Air velocity, in particular, has a significant drying effect when impinged on water-based ink.
+Process air heaters used to remove solvent are referred to as solvent heaters.

 The purpose of the heated moving air in interstation drying applications is to evaporate the solvent in the ink and then move it away from the web so that the air near the surface won't become saturated.
 Like the Sun attempting to heat a body of water through cloud cover, solvent laden air makes it difficult for the heater to further the evaporation process.
 The solvent rich air needs to be moved away from the web and replaced with air that is not saturated.
 This can be a safety concern as well as one of process efficiency.